Florida’s long-term care industry is in crisis, insiders say

 But for an industry that gets paid by the government, the question remains how long it can keep operating without the government stepping in to save it.

-“The future of law term care in Florida and across the nation is in jeopardy.
+“The future of long term care in Florida and across the nation is in jeopardy.
 It cannot persist as it is now,” said Neumann.